Why have a Green Mission?

 You may have noticed me mention 'traceable gemstones' so what exactly does this mean and why is it important?
 Mining for gemstones is not a sustainable process, these natural beauties take millions of years to form before they are extracted from the ground.
 Having said that, for many mining communities across the globe it is an important source of income that can be a route out of poverty.
 It is not so simple as to divest money away from the gemstone industry but instead we can make a change by paying miners and gem cutters a fair wage.
 With this support they will have the resources to follow green initiates, look after the safety of their staff and invest in an alternative income once the mines have dried up.
 Many wholesale dealers selling cheap gemstones have been able to do so by exploiting people along the supply chain.
 They have often passed through so many hands there are no assurances about the conditions in which they were mined or cut, not to mention the huge carbon footprint that would have accumulated.
 Those who trade traceable gemstones know the provenance of each stone and only source from those with responsible practices.
 Sadly there is no clear certification to guarantee this so we need to rely on trusted sources.
 Please see links below to some I use:

-The 'Solstice Collection' features stones sourced entirely from Gemstones Brazil.
+The 'Solstice Collection' and 'Elements Collection' features stones sourced entirely from Gemstones Brazil.
 They were mined in Veredinha Mine in Vale do Jequitinhonha and cut nearby in Tefilo Otoni.
 Gemstones Brazil trade stones from their family owned mines in Minas Gerais so they can guarantee the health and wellbeing of their staff.
 They also source a variety of gemstones from other mining cooperatives in the region that they have longstanding relationships with.
 When it comes to bespoke pieces, I have a number of other gemstone suppliers both locally and around the globe who are making a very positive impact in this area so I will always encourage clients to pay that little bit extra for a traceable stone.

 Print & Packaging